A Local’s Guide to the Best Wineries in Newport, RI

 Greenvale Vineyards

-But pulling into the parking lot, you’ll be greeted by a breathtaking landscape.
-Rows upon rows of lush grapevines lead down to sweeping views of the Sakonnet River.
+Tucked down a winding road behind a polo club and a golf course in Portsmouth, RI, you’ll find Greenvale Vineyards.
+Pulling into the parking lot, you’ll be greeted by rows upon rows of lush grapevines lead down to sweeping views of the Sakonnet River.

 All the wines are estate grown and hand harvested.
 And they focus on low-intervention winemaking methods to bring out the natural flavors of the fruit.

-I’m a fan of the Cabernet Franc.
+I love their Cabernet Franc.
 It’s blended with a little Merlot to add softness and fruit flavors like lush cherry.
-These balance nicely with the pepper and spice notes from the Cabernet Franc.
+These balance nicely with the pepper and spice notes from the Cab Franc.

 Greenvale is open year-round, and reservations are not required for wine tastings.
-The website says they don’t currently offer wine tours, but maybe they will in the future.
+But if you’d like to do a wine tour, be sure to book in advance.
 And check the event calendar for the on-site food trucks and seasonal live music schedule.

 Newport Vineyards